matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/19 Test Types.md

 A group of test activities aimed at specific characteristics of a software system or a part of the system.
 A test type is based on specific test objectives:
 * Evaluating the functions the system or component should perform
 * Evaluating non-functional quality characteristics
-* Checking the system’s behavior against its’ specifications
+* Checking the system’s behaviour against its’ specifications
 * Cover the underlying structure by the tests to an acceptable level

 ### Functional Testing